Take advantage of sales on fresh pineapple! Don’t be intimidated by the prickly fruit. Learn how to cut pineapple quickly and easily.

 3. Cut away the rind.

-With a chef’s knife, cut away the rind, curving your cuts between the rind and flesh, thusly.
+With a chef’s knife, cut away the rind or skin, curving your cuts between the rind and flesh, thusly.
 Proceed around the sides of the pineapple until all the rind is removed.
+You may need to turn the pineapple upside down in order to get all the bits all around.

-You may see that the prickles of the pineapple go fairly deep.
+You may see that the prickles or eyes of the pineapple go fairly deep.
 You can cut these away individually so that you can preserve the fruit in between.

 Now cut through the pineapple, just to the side of the hard, inner core.
 Cut all the way down.

-Cut the wedges into spears or chunks to serve or use in recipes.
-Store leftover in a covered container in the fridge.
+Slice the wedges into spears or small pieces or chunks to serve fresh or use in recipes.

 You can also freeze the pineapple in airtight containers to use later.
 If you’d like to freeze them to use just a handful of chunks at a time, be sure to follow this method of freezing individual fruits.